The picture¹ above is, for German documentary photographer Nikita Teryoshin,

 And indeed, only 2 years on since Dr Wilson’s book was published, his bold half-earth proposal is seeming less and less out there, less controversial, much more mainstream and worthy of serious consideration.

-Conservationist Harvey Locke for one jumped feet first on to the good prof’s bandwagon: 50%, he says, “may seem a lot – if you think the world is a just a place for humans to exploit.
+In actual fact, the good Prof jumped on to a bandwagon that was already rolling.
+Conservationist Harvey Locke brought the Nature Needs Half movement into existence in 2009: 50%, he says, “may seem a lot – if you think the world is a just a place for humans to exploit.
 But if you recognise the world as one that we share with wildlife, letting it have half of the Earth does not seem that much.”

 But now, going back to those questions: why, how, should we, and can we?
 World Wildlife Day seems the perfect time to take a good hard look at them and try to find some answers.

 Well, that’s an easy one.
 It’s no news to any of us that right now plants and animals are being snuffed out to extinction at a rate unknown since the asteroid Chickxulub wiped out the dinosaurs.
 Scientists call this the Anthropocene Age, because never before have human beings had such a profound effect on the planet, one that will end badly for us as well as the rest of life on Earth.
 A truly earthshakingly terrible prospect, especially when we stop to think that right now our precious planet harbours the only known life in the universe.
 We need a drastic solution to a cataclysmic problem if we are to save this planet and the life on it.